solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     ![This graph demonstrates the performance benefits of thread pooling for a Flexible Server instance.]

-    The graph above, taken from the aforementioned TechCommunity post, demonstrates the performance improvements for a 16 vCore, 64 GiB memory Flexible Server instance.
+    The graph above demonstrates the performance improvements of thread pooling for a 16 vCore, 64 GiB memory Flexible Server instance.
 The x-axis represents the number of connections, and the y-axis represents the number of queries served per second (QPS).
 Read the associated [Microsoft TechCommunity post] for more details

 -   Enable InnoDB buffer pool warmup by setting `innodb_buffer_pool_dump_at_shutdown` to `ON`: InnoDB buffer pool